random-quark/mind-swarms-frontend/README.md

 # Mindswarms web version

 This is the web version built for the Saatchi & Saatchi Wellness homepage.
-It is a live visualisation that depends on the server being set up from [https://github.com/random-quark/mind-swarms-backend](mind-swarms-backend).
+It is a live visualisation that depends on the server being set up from [mind-swarms-backend](https://github.com/random-quark/mind-swarms-backend).
 The visualisation uses the three.js library for fast drawing in WebGL.
+See a [live demo version](http://random-quark.github.io/mind-swarms-frontend/build-demo.html).

+For further help please contact hello@randomquark.com

 To add to a page, include `three.min.js`, `build/swarm.js`, `style.css` files on your page.
 To include on the page: